-Reporting Criminal Incidents and Other Emergencies
+Reporting Crimes and Emergencies

-The WPI Police Department has primary responsibility for patrolling the WPI campus and it has been designated as the institution's primary reporting structure for crimes and emergencies.
+The WPI Police Department has primary responsibility for patrolling the WPI campus and it has been designated as the University's primary reporting structure for crimes and emergencies.

 In compliance with the Clery Act, WPI encourages employees and students to report all emergencies and criminal activity accurately and promptly to the WPI Police Department.
-All WPI employees and students who are designated as Campus Security Authorities (CSAs) are encouraged to accurately and promptly report all Clery reportable crimes to the WPI Police Department to ensure inclusion in the annual crime statistics and to aid in providing timely warning Campus Safety Alert notices to the WPI community, when appropriate.
+In addition, WPI employees and students who are designated as Campus Security Authorities (CSAs) are encouraged to accurately and promptly report all Clery reportable crimes to the WPI Police Department to ensure inclusion in the annual crime statistics and to aid in providing Safety Notifications (timely warnings) to the WPI community, when appropriate.

-Anyone with information regarding a crime or other situation that poses a threat to the campus community should notify the WPI Police Department immediately.
+Anyone with information regarding a crime or other situation that poses a threat to the campus community is encouraged to accurately and promptly notify the WPI Police Department, including when the victim of an alleged crime elects to, or is unable to, make such notification.

 Individuals can contact the WPI Police Department by calling the emergency number 508-831-5555 or using any one of the "Blue Light" Emergency phones (recognized by their blue lights).
 Click here for an interactive map of where these "Blue Light" Emergency Phones are located.
 These phones ring directly into the WPI Police Department, automatically registering the location of the caller.
 Individuals may also dial 9-1-1 for law enforcement response in an emergency.

-A crime or other serious incident may also be reported, in-person, at the WPI Police station, located in the lower level of Founders Hall, 26 Boynton Street, Worcester, Massachusetts 01609.
+Individuals may also be report, in-person, at the WPI Police station, located in the lower level of Founders Hall, 26 Boynton Street, Worcester, Massachusetts 01609.

-The Dean of Students Office, Residential Services, and the Student Development and

-Counseling Center (SDCC), Office of Title IX, Health Services and the Center for Well Being are available to assist students in reporting serious incidents to the WPI Police Department.
+The Dean of Students Office, Residential Services, and the Student Development and Counseling Center (SDCC), Office of Equal Opportunity & Outreach/Title IX, Health Services and the Center for Well Being are available to assist students in reporting serious incidents to the WPI Police Department.
 The Division of Talent & Inclusion is available to assist all employees with issues of concern and outside support.

 A crime that occurs off campus should be reported to the police department having legal jurisdiction.
 The WPI Police Department will assist faculty, staff, or students in the event they are unsure of the appropriate police department to contact.

 While the City of Worcester Police Department has primary jurisdiction in all areas off campus in Worcester, Massachusetts, WPI Police Officers may respond to student-related incidents that occur on property not owned and leased by the university.
 If the City of Worcester Police Department is contacted about criminal activity off campus involving WPI students, the City of Worcester Police Department may notify the WPI Police Department.
-Students in these cases may be subject to arrest by the local police and may be subject to WPI's disciplinary proceedings through the WPI Dean of Students Office.
+Students in these cases may be subject to arrest by the local police and may be subject to WPI's disciplinary proceedings through the WPI Dean of Students Office under WPI's Code of Conduct or through WPI's Office of Equal Opportunity & Outreach under WPI's Title IX & Sexual Misconduct Policy.